RESEARCH

 We have been engaged in research on the development of high-performance heterogeneous catalysts for highly efficient liquid-phase organic reactions, especially for catalytic oxidation reactions.
 We have introduced new molecular design concepts in the field of heterogeneous catalysts and created original nanostructured catalysts (including molecular and crystalline nano oxides, nano hydroxides, metal nanoparticles, and alloys) from our unique viewpoints and methods (Fig. 1.1).

-We have succeeded in developing several environmentally conscious highly efficient liquid-phase functional group transformations (including one-pot synthesis) using our nanostructured catalysts; for example, oxygenation (epoxidation) with high efficiencies of hydrogen peroxide utilization (>99%) by polyoxometalate-based catalysts[1.1], ammoxidation utilizing concerted alcohol activation by Bronsted base and Lewis acid in nano ruthenium hydroxide [1.2] (Fig. 1.2, top), amidation of alcohols, alkylarenes, and amines using the oxidation and water activation abilities of crystalline nanomanganese oxide[1.3] (Fig. 1.2, middle).
+We have succeeded in developing several environmentally conscious highly efficient liquid-phase functional group transformations (including one-pot synthesis) using our nanostructured catalysts; for example, oxygenation (epoxidation) with high efficiencies of hydrogen peroxide utilization (>99%) by polyoxometalate-based catalysts[1.1], ammoxidation utilizing concerted alcohol activation by Bronsted base and Lewis acid in nano ruthenium hydroxide[1.2] (Fig. 1.2, top), amidation of alcohols, alkylarenes, and amines using the oxidation and water activation abilities of crystalline nanomanganese oxide[1.3] (Fig. 1.2, middle).
 In addition, we have newly discovered the specific dehydrogenation abilities of palladium, gold or their alloy nanoparticles.
-Utilizing their specific dehydrogenation abilities, various new aromatic ring formation reactions (dehydrogenative aromatization), such as phenol synthesis from cyclohexanols[1.4], selective arylamine synthesis (anilines vs diarylamines)[1.5], aniline synthesis from oximes[1.6] (Fig. 1.2, bottom), have been realized.
+Utilizing their specific dehydrogenation abilities, various new aromatic ring formation reactions (dehydrogenative aromatization), such as phenol synthesis from cyclohexanols[1.4], selective arylamine synthesis (anilines vs diarylamines vs triarylamines)[1.5], aniline synthesis from oximes[1.6] (Fig. 1.2, bottom), and selective azobenzene synthesis[1.7], have been realized.
+Recently, we have found that nickel, inexpensive non-precious metal, can efficiently catalyze various dehydrogenative aromatization reactions by suitably preparing nanoparticle catalysts[1.8].

-Furthermore, by designing a functionally integrated heterogeneous catalyst in which gold nanoparticles are supported on a basic hydroxide support LDH, a one-pot flavone synthesis from hydroxyacetophenones and aldehydes has been realized for the first time[1.7] (Fig. 1.3, top).
-Furthermore, it has been revealed that by designing a gold core-palladium oxide shell structure, aurones, which are very rare flavonoids, could be synthesized with high selectivities from chalcones[1.8] (Fig. 1.3, bottom).
+Furthermore, by designing a functionally integrated heterogeneous catalyst in which gold nanoparticles are supported on a basic hydroxide support LDH, a one-pot flavone synthesis from hydroxyacetophenones and aldehydes has been realized[1.9] (Fig. 1.3, top).
+Furthermore, it has been revealed that by designing a catalyst possessing a gold core-palladium oxide shell structure, aurones, which are very rare flavonoids, could be synthesized with high selectivity from chalcones for the first time[1.10] (Fig. 1.3, bottom).
 Such selectivity switches are unique to our precisely designed heterogeneous catalysts.
-Furthermore, it has succeeded in completely controlling the regioselectivity of amine oxygenation[1.9].

 The above-mentioned reactions are unique to heterogeneous catalysts that have been realized for the first time by our precisely designed nanostructured catalysts.
 These reactions possess the following advantages; inexpensive and readily available raw materials, molecular oxygen as the oxidant, and/or ammonia as the nitrogen source can be used, and by-products are only water and/or molecular hydrogen.
 So far, investigations of heterogeneous catalysts have been dominated by simply immobilizing homogeneous catalysts for existing reactions and discussing their activities and reusabilities.
 On the other hand, our research is focused on creating and integrating active species unique to heterogeneous catalysts for developing new reactions that have not been realized even with well-designed homogeneous catalysts.